ninest/me-3/content/resume/index.md

 ## Skills

-- Python, Pandas, Matplotlib, JavaScript/HTML/CSS, React, Vue, Firebase, Flutter, Django, Flask, UI/UX
+- Python, Pandas, Matplotlib, JavaScript/HTML/CSS, React, Vue, PWA, Firebase, Flutter, Django, Flask, UI/UX
 - Final Cut Pro, Figma, Sketch
 - Practitioner for design thinking, minimalistic UI/UX, scalable and extensible software architecture
 - Interested in artificial intelligence, machine learning, Tensor Flow

 ## Work Experience

+### OurFinals

+**Software Developer, Dec 2021–current**

+- Building the mobile app and website for the startup which is a marketplace for students to get help on their university assignments.
+Working directly with the CTO
+- Designing a scalable architecture to eventually roll out to multiple universities

 ### Singapore Armed Forces